antonpichka/library_architecture_mvvm_modify/package/README.md

 - - No
 - Under what conditions are methods created ?:
 - - Void:
+- - - When one variable interacts with itself
 - - - When 2+ variables interact with each other
 - - - When necessary to use loops: 'for', 'while', 'do while'
 - Methods names: